Test ID: BMIYC Borrelia miyamotoi Detection PCR, Spinal Fluid

 Specimen Stability Information

-Specimen Type | Temperature | Time | Special Container |
+| Specimen Type | Temperature | Time |

-CSF | Refrigerated (preferred) | 7 days | |
+| CSF | Refrigerated (preferred) | 7 days |

-Frozen | 7 days |
+| Frozen | 7 days |

 Clinical Information

-Borrelia miyamotoi is a spirochetal bacterium that is closely related to the Borrelia species that cause tick-borne relapsing fever (TBRF), and it is more distantly related to the Borrelia species that cause Lyme disease.
-This organism causes a febrile illness like TBRF, with body and join pain, fatigue, and rarely, rash, and has been detected in Ixodes scapularis and I pacificus ticks.
+Borrelia miyamotoi is a spirochetal bacterium.
+It is a member of the tick-borne relapsing fever borreliae and is more distantly related to the Borrelia species that cause Lyme disease.
+This organism causes a febrile illness with body and joint pain, fatigue, and, rarely, rash, and has been detected in Ixodes scapularis and Ixodes pacificus ticks.
 These ticks are also the vectors for Lyme disease, anaplasmosis, and babesiosis.

 Reference Values